ARCHER2-HPC/archer2-website/training/courses/index.md

 - How do I measure parallel application performance and which metrics should I use and when?
 - What decisions on my use of HPC can I make based on performance measurements?

 Note: this course does not require any programming experience - it covers benchmarking HPC applications from the standpoint of running existing compiled applications and is suitable for users of HPC applications rather than developers.
-If you are an HPC software developer then you may find the [Advanced courses](#advanced) courses more suitable.
+If you are an HPC software developer then you may find the [Advanced courses](#advanced) more suitable.

 - [Understanding Package Performance: Base Lesson Materials](https://epcced.github.io/understanding-package-performance/)
 - [Understanding Package Performance: Base Lesson Repository (Github)](https://github.com/EPCCed/understanding-package-performance)